-MPG Ranch is a 9,500 acre ranch in the Bitterroot Valley dedicated to ecological, biological, and environmental study and education.
+MPG Ranch is a 9,500-acre ranch in the Bitterroot Valley dedicated to the ecological, biological, and environmental study and education.
 They hired GCS to create a method of collecting field data, uploading it to ArcGIS, and running analysis and reports on the database.

 The Ranch spends hundreds of thousands of dollars on landscape restoration efforts, planting, seeding, building earth banks and ensuring drainage, putting up fences to keep grazing wildlife out, and other efforts that revitalize a habitat.
 Researchers wanted to find out whether their efforts were having a positive impact on wildlife and analyze what treatments worked best.

 After considering options like Trimble GPS devices with ArcPad, the team decided on an iPad solution.

 Combining high resolution aerial imagery of the ranch (at a 6-inch ground scale), sensitive GPS on the iPad, on-demand sync with an ArcGIS geodatabase, and touchscreen controls, GCS created a system for wildlife observation collection and analysis that streamlined the process for biologists.

 Collected data was funneled directly into ArcGIS for analysis.